COLLEGE LINGO (GLOSSARY)

-Students who earn a 3.5 or higher grade point average.
+Students who earn a 3.5 or higher grade point average at the home/primary and/or one of the other colleges in the Alamo Colleges District.
 Students may be enrolled part-time (6-11) semester hours or full-time (12 or more) semester hours.

-- Associate - Granted by two-year colleges; usually 66 or more semester hours of credit.
+- Associate - Granted by two-year colleges; usually 60 semester hours of credit.

-- Bachelor’s - Granted by four-year colleges or universities; usually 124 or more semester hours of credit.
+- Bachelor’s - Granted by four-year colleges or universities; usually 120 semester hours of credit.

 - Master’s - Granted by some colleges and most universities; usually 36+ semester hours of graduate-level courses beyond the bachelor’s degree, plus a major research paper (thesis).

 - Doctorate (Ph.D., Ed.D, etc.) - Granted by a few colleges and some universities; usually 45+ semester hours of graduate-level courses beyond the master’s degree, plus extensive research and intensive written report (dissertation).

 An education road map for successful completion of a certificate, associate’s degree, or transfer to a four-year institution.